sbmuedu/VPP/DOC/DOC.zai_040720.md

 2.  **Refine All Projects:** Focus on performance optimization, adding more complex scenarios, improving the AI's emotional intelligence, and comprehensive testing.

 # Start Fresh

 Of course.
-Starting fresh with a well-structured monorepo is an excellent approach.
-Let's build the foundation from scratch, connect it to GitHub, and then add our first project.
+Let's start completely fresh and build a monorepo from scratch without using Nx.
+This approach gives you full control and a clear understanding of how the pieces fit together.

 ---

-### **Step 1: Prerequisites & GitHub Setup**
+### **Step 1: Reset and Prepare the Environment**

-1.  **Install Tools:** Make sure you have the following installed:
-    *   **Node.js** (v18 or later)
-    *   **Git**
-    *   **NestJS CLI:** `npm install -g @nestjs/cli`
+1.  **Delete the Old Project:** If you have the `virtual-patient-platform` folder from the previous attempt, please delete it to ensure a clean start.

-2.  **Create a GitHub Repository:**
+2.  **Create a New GitHub Repository:**
-    *   Log in to your [GitHub](https://github.com) account.
+    *   Go to [GitHub](https://github.com) and create a **new, empty** repository named `virtual-patient-platform`.
-    *   Click the "+" icon in the top right and select "New repository".
-    *   Name it `virtual-patient-platform`.
-    *   **Crucially, do NOT** check "Add a README file", "Add .gitignore", or "Choose a license".
-We want it completely empty.
-    *   Click "Create repository".
+    *   Do **not** initialize it with a README, .gitignore, or license.
-    *   GitHub will show you a page with quick setup options.
-Copy the HTTPS URL (e.g., `https://github.com/your-username/virtual-patient-platform.git`).
-You will need it in a moment.
+    *   Copy the HTTPS URL (e.g., `https://github.com/your-username/virtual-patient-platform.git`).

 ---

-### **Step 2: Initialize the Local Monorepo**
+### **Step 2: Initialize the Local Monorepo Structure**

-1.  **Create the Project Folder:** Open your terminal and create a new folder for your project.
+1.  **Create the Project Folder and Connect to Git:**
+    Open your terminal and run these commands:

     ```bash
+    # Create and enter the project directory
     mkdir virtual-patient-platform
     cd virtual-patient-platform

+    # Initialize Git
+    git init

+    # Connect to your remote GitHub repository
+    git remote add origin https://github.com/your-username/virtual-patient-platform.git

+    # Create the basic monorepo folder structure
+    mkdir apps
+    mkdir libs

+    # Create a root package.json to manage the monorepo
+    npm init -y
     ```

-2.  **Initialize Git and Connect to Remote:**
+2.  **Configure the Root `package.json`:**
+    Open the newly created `package.json` file in the root directory and modify it to enable NPM workspaces.
+This is the key to making our monorepo work.

+    ```json
+    {
+      "name": "virtual-patient-platform",
+      "version": "1.0.0",
+      "description": "A comprehensive virtual patient training platform.",
+      "private": true,
+      "scripts": {
+        "test": "echo \"Error: no test specified\" && exit 1"
+      },
+      "workspaces": [
+        "apps/*",
+        "libs/*"
+      ],
+      "keywords": [],
+      "author": "",
+      "license": "ISC"
+    }
+    ```
+    The `"workspaces"` array tells NPM that the `apps` and `libs` folders contain sub-projects that should be managed together.

+3.  **Initial Commit:**
+    Let's commit this basic structure.

     ```bash
-    # Initialize the local Git repository
-    git init

-    # Add the remote repository you created on GitHub
-    # Replace the URL with your own
-    git remote add origin https://github.com/your-username/virtual-patient-platform.git

-    # Create a simple README to establish the main branch
+    # Create a simple README
     echo "# Virtual Patient Platform" > README.md

-    # Stage and commit the README
+    # Stage and commit
     git add .
-    git commit -m "Initial commit: Add README"
+    git commit -m "feat: Initialize monorepo structure with workspaces"

-    # Push to the remote 'main' branch
+    # Push to GitHub
     git branch -M main
     git push -u origin main
     ```

-You now have a local folder that is connected to your empty GitHub repository.

 ---

-### **Step 3: Create the Nx Monorepo Structure**
+### **Step 3: Create Project 1 - Core API & User Service**

-We will use Nx to create a powerful monorepo, pre-configured for NestJS.
+Now, we'll create our first application inside the `apps` folder.

-1.  **Generate the Workspace:** Run the following command inside your `virtual-patient-platform` folder.
+1.  **Generate the NestJS API App:**
+    From the **root** of your monorepo, run the NestJS CLI command and tell it to create the project inside the `apps/api` directory.

     ```bash
-    npx create-nx-workspace@latest . --preset=@nx/nest:monorepo
+    # This creates a new NestJS project in the 'apps/api' folder
+    nest new api --directory apps/api --package-manager npm
     ```
-    *   When prompted for the **Application name**, type `api`.
-    *   When prompted for **Use Nx Cloud?**, you can choose `No` for now (it's free for open-source but not necessary for this project).
+    When prompted for a description, you can just press Enter.

-This command will set up the entire monorepo structure, including a sample `api` application inside the `apps/` directory.

-2.  **Install Dependencies:** Navigate into the newly created `api` app's folder and install the dependencies we need for our authentication system.
+2.  **Install API Dependencies:**
+    Navigate into the new API directory and install the packages we need.

     ```bash
-    # Navigate to the API app's directory
     cd apps/api

-    # Install all necessary packages
     npm install @nestjs/config @nestjs/jwt @nestjs/passport @prisma/client bcrypt class-transformer class-validator passport passport-jwt passport-local
     npm install --save-dev @types/bcrypt @types/passport-jwt @types/passport-local prisma

-    # Navigate back to the root of the monorepo
+    # Navigate back to the root
     cd ../..
     ```

 ---

-### **Step 4: Project 1 - Core API & User Service (Implementation)**
+### **Step 4: Implement the API Authentication**

-Now we will implement the authentication logic inside the `apps/api` folder.
+The code for the API implementation is the same as before, but the file paths are now different.
+We will work inside the `apps/api` folder.

 #### **A. Database Setup with Prisma**

 1.  **Initialize Prisma:**
     ```bash
-    npx nx g @nx-tools/nx-prisma:init --project=api
+    cd apps/api
+    npx prisma init
+    cd ../..
     ```
-    *(This command uses a community plugin to integrate Prisma nicely into Nx.
-If it fails, you can manually `cd apps/api` and run `npx prisma init`)*

 2.  **Configure Environment Variables:**
-    Open `apps/api/.env` and add your database URL and JWT secret.
+    Open `apps/api/.env` and add your credentials.

     ```env
     # apps/api/.env